Melinda Davis²

 Biography

-Melinda Davis is the director of community engaged research for the Oregon Rural Practice-based Research Network, research assistant professor in the OHSU School of Medicine’s Department of Family Medicine and assistant professor in the School of Public Health.
+Melinda Davis is the director of community engaged research for the Oregon Rural Practice-based Research Network, professor in the OHSU School of Medicine’s Department of Family Medicine and has a secondary appointment as a professor in the School of Public Health.

 Davis, who was raised in the Columbia River Gorge, currently co-leads the Community Health Advocacy and Research Alliance, a community-academic collaboration based in the Gorge with a mission to “identify, develop, and conduct health research to answer questions that matter here.”
 She has over 10 years of experience working with patient, community and health system partners to identify and address health disparities in rural and underserved settings.
 She has a strong commitment to improving access to care and reducing rural health disparities.